The-Scripters-Guild/Warzone/docs/items/weapon-configs.md

 - Level: 6
 - Notes: Shoots needles really fast causing the supercombine really quick.
 Must be used close range due to the needler tracking range being short.

-## [54] Unallocated
+## [54] Duelist Plasma Pistol
-- Weapon Type: BR75 + Elite Bloodblade
+- Weapon Type: Original Plasma Pistol + Diminisher of Hope
 - Trait Set: 54
 - Config: Default
 - Ammo Adjustment: None
-- Point Cost: -
+- Point Cost: 2
-- Level: -
+- Level: 2
-- Notes: -
+- Notes: Can't EMP vehicles.
+Has better charge shot tracking than normal Plasma Pistol.
+Has no zoom, but a matching red-reticle range to the normal Plasma Pistol.
+Is basically the Plasma Pistol from Halo Infinite's multiplayer launch without a zoom.

 ## [55] Unallocated
 - Weapon Type: BR75 + Elite Bloodblade